miller222111/miller222111/README.md

 - 👨‍🔬 Data Scientist currently working on developing the ML pipeline of a computer assisted wagering product.

-- :seedling Dedicated to investigating new mathematical techniques and tools for solving predictive analytics problems.
+- 🌱 Dedicated to investigating new mathematical techniques and tools for solving predictive analytics problems.

 - 🌻 In my free time, I enjoy developing my soft-skills (e.g. interpersonal skills).